 It’s a watching and waiting game.
 So basically, this ties in with patience as animals require patience to get familiar.
 A tripod would be handy.

-For a better understanding of how difficult and, at the same time, attracting is wildlife photography, please watch this video by Morten Hilmer – a professional nature photographer:
+For a better understanding of how difficult and, at the same time, attractive is wildlife photography, please watch this video by Morten Hilmer – a professional nature photographer:

 Every profession has some rules, and so does photography.
 No matter what the genre, there comes a manual of guidelines to follow.
 These are unwritten yet known to all and have become the foundation of excellent photography – regardless of type, nature, or time.